-To investigate tropical droughts associated with El Niño during the 20th century, composites of standardized precipitation anomalies have been constructed (Fig. 1).
-The observed composite for DJF (Fig. 1a) is given by the mean standardized precipitation anomalies for the eleven years (1963/64, 1965/66, 1968/69, 1972/73, 1977/78, 1982/83, 1986/87, 1987/88, 1991/92, 1994/95 and 1997/98) classified as El Niño events.
-El Niño classification is determined by the Niño-3.4 index (mean SST anomaly in the equatorial Pacific region between 5°N, 5°S, 120°W, 170°W) falling in the upper quartile of the observed distribution.
-The Niño-3.4 index is chosen because it is a standard and straightforward measure previously shown to correlate most strongly to remote world-wide climate anomalies (Barnston et al. 1997), which is currently used as the primary measure communicated in ENSO monitoring and prediction.
-Similarly, the observed composite for the JJA standardized precipitation anomalies also includes eleven years (1963, 1965, 1969, 1972, 1982, 1987, 1991, 1992, 1993, 1994 and 1997).
+1959-2001.
+The Niño-3.4 index is chosen because it is a standard and straightforward measure previously shown to correlate most strongly to remote worldwide climate anomalies (Barnston et al. 1997), which is currently used as the primary measure communicated in ENSO monitoring and prediction.
+Similarly, the observed composite for the JJA standardized precipitation anomalies also includes 11 years (1963, 1965, 1969, 1972, 1982, 1987, 1991, 1992, 1993, 1994, and 1997).
 Regions with less than 30 mm seasonal precipitation are considered to either be deserts or be experiencing the dry season and are masked out.
-As previously documented (Ropelewski and Halpert 1987; Mason and Goddard 2001), El Niño events typically lead to negative precipitation anomalies during DJF over northern South America and parts of Indonesia, southern Africa and north Australia (Fig. 1a).
-Indonesia, India, Northern South America and much of Central America experience negative precipitation anomalies during JJA of El Niño events (Fig. 1b).
+As previously documented (Ropelewski and Halpert 1987; Mason and Goddard 2001), El Niño events typically lead to negative precipitation anomalies during DJF over northern South America and parts of Indonesia, southern Africa, and north Australia (Fig. 1a).
+Indonesia, India, northern South America, and much of Central America experience negative precipitation anomalies during JJA of El Niño events (Fig. 1b).

-3. El Niño in the 20th and 21st centuries
+3. El Niño in the twentieth and twenty-first centuries

-For the climate change models, an approach similar to that used for the observational Niño-3.4 data is used to delimit El Niño conditions; the upper quartile of the model Niño-3.4 time series determines the El Niño years in each simulation run (i.e. each ensemble member) of each model after carefully removing the effect of temperature trends in the model projections.
+For the climate change models, an approach similar to that used for the observational Niño-3.4 data is used to delimit El Niño conditions; the upper quartile of the model Niño-3.4 time series determines the El Niño years in each simulation run (i.e., each ensemble member) of each model after carefully removing the effect of temperature trends in the model projections.
 The temperature trend effect is minimized by computing anomalies relative to a moving 30-year climatological period preceding the year under consideration, consistent with what might be done in real-time forecasting.
 The upper quartile of Niño-3.4 index that delimits an El Niño event is determined using the preceding 30-year climatological period.
 The use of a 30-year periods aligns with the World Meteorological Organization (WMO) recommendation, which currently advises the use of the period from 1971 to 2000 as the climatological period for computing climate anomalies.

-The standardized precipitation anomalies incorporating the long term mean and standard deviation have also been produced by computing the climatology from the 30 years of data prior to the year being considered.
-Figure 2 shows 20th century El Niño standardized precipitation anomaly composites for the 9 CMIP3 models investigated for both DJF (first three rows) and JJA (last three rows).
-All the weak models (first column) have weak teleconnections and (except CCCMA in JJA) and not statistically significant pattern correlations (Table 2) at the 5% level.
-Pattern correlation significance has been tested using 500 random composite samples of eleven 20th century model fields generated using a bootstrap resampling procedure with replacement.
-The ranked pattern correlations of the 500 composites, computed against the observed composite (Fig. 1), determine the statistical significance.Values of Table 2 falling outside the 95% confidence interval are label as statistically significant at the 5% level.
+The standardized precipitation anomalies incorporating the long-term mean and standard deviation have also been produced by computing the climatology from the 30 years of data prior to the year being considered.
+Figure 2 shows twentieth-century El Niño standardized precipitation anomaly composites for the 9 CMIP3 models investigated for both DJF (first three rows) and JJA (last three rows).
+Table 2 shows the corresponding standardized precipitation anomaly El Niño composite pattern correlation for each model.
+The number of events in the composites varies among models as illustrated in Table 3.
+The average number of El Niño events for each model (values in brackets in Table 3) is close to the observed number of events (11) both in DJF and JJA for nearly all models.
+All the weak models (first column in Fig. 2) have weak teleconnections and (except CCCma in JJA) and statistically insignificant pattern correlations (Table 2) at the 5% level.
+Pattern correlation significance has been tested using 500 random composite samples of 11 twentieth-century model fields generated using a bootstrap resampling procedure with replacement.
+The ranked pattern correlations of the 500 composites, computed against the observed composite